falalurahman/AnimeMangaDownloader/README.md

 # AnimeMangaDownloader

-Download manga as batches from mangareader.net.
+Download manga as batches from mangareader.net and anime from 9anime.to.

 ## MangaDownloader
 ### Usage: